 The Historic Church was finished in 1744 and received additions in 1856, 1901, and 1989.
 This colonial building offers an intimate, contemplative setting with its box pews and whitewashed walls.
 During the program year, The Holy Eucharist is offered on Sundays in this space at 8 a.m. and 11:15 a.m., as well as on other special occasions.

 The Bank Barn was constructed in 2005 and built in the style of a light-filled Welsh bank barn, with exposed wooden beams and a wall of windows overlooking a grassy meadow.
 In the lower level, sunny meeting rooms are where children and youth gather each week for Christian formation.
 The Holy Eucharist is offered at 9 a.m. on Sundays in the Bank Barn, as well as at other special times during the year.
-The Bank Barn is also home to The High Point, a popular rented venue for weddings, wedding receptions, and other events.
+The Bank Barn is also home to the popular catered event venue, The High Point, which can be rented for weddings, wedding receptions, and other events.

 The Parish House was constructed in 1962 and is home to the parish office, clergy offices, and St. Peter’s Preschool.